mikedouglasdev/twitch-streaming/README.md

-# Welcome to the twitch-streaming repo
+# Welcome to the Mike Douglas Twitch.tv Channel Show Information

 Create issues for help drive the backlog for my channel